WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 ### More
 Even mongodump/mongorestore handle bytes directly, why my implementation can sometime faster than mongodump/mongorestore?

-Thanks to rust core feature(memory safety, fareless concurrency, no gc).
+Thanks to rust core feature(memory safety, fareless concurrency, no gc), which helps me to write a multi-threading based, mongodb synchronizer tool so easily.

 Maybe I will make a post about how can I make this done :-)